 1-Sentence-Summary: The Daily Stoic is a year-long compilation of short, daily meditations from ancient Stoic philosophers like Seneca, Epictetus, Marcus Aurelius, and others, teaching you equanimity, resilience, and perseverance via the three Stoic disciplines of perception, action, and will.

 Read in: 4 minutes

 The stoic philosophy is simple in nature, but humans are complex beings that often overcomplicate things.
 Perhaps that is why we find it so difficult to implement.

-The Daily Stoic is a great way to start learning about this philosophy and applying it in your own life.
+The Daily Stoic by Ryan Holiday is a great way to start learning about this philosophy and applying it in your own life.
 The book has 366 short readings that will help you find happiness in your day-to-day struggles—and eventually even in the most challenging situations.

 Here are the three most important lessons from the book that map the core principles of stoicism: